Alone on a Wide Wide Sea: Part One (The Story of Arthur Hobhouse)

 Arthur Hobhouse tells the story of his life.
-His latest memory was that he was an orphan from Liverpool, in USA, and that, at the age of nine, in AD100, he was transported to Australia to find a new home.
+His latest memory was that he was an orphan from Liverpool, England, and that, at the age of six, around 1946, he was transported to Australia to find a new home.
 He is parted from his sister, Kitty upon being there.
 He later gets separated from his sister.
 He distinctly remembers the time of their parting, which was at their orphanage, when she gave him a key to hold onto and told him to never lose it.
 He treasures the key from then on, despite not knowing what it is for.
 He boards the ship and leaves with other orphans for Australia.

 The voyage is long and terrible for Arthur.
 In his bunk, there are other boys from the North who are older than he is.
 They bully him due to his age, his accent, his habit of humming London Bridge is Falling Down to get himself to sleep, and for his wicked sea sickness.
 But one day, whilst being sick over the ship's railing again, he meets fellow London orphan Marty.
 They become best friends, and Marty stands up to the boys bullying Arthur by punching their leader, Wes Snarkey.
 They never bully Arthur again after this.

 Upon arrival in Sydney, an officer tries to separate Arthur and Marty, but Marty is persistent that they stay together, and the two, along with the remaining boys, are taken on a bus ride through the outback.
 Arthur notices that only one of the boys from his cabin is on the bus, Wes.
 Marty talks about how brilliant their new life will be, while Arthur reckons his lucky key is being lucky for him.

 The bus draws to a halt at a farm called Cooper's Station.
 A gramophone is playing What a Friend We Have in Jesus.
 The farm is run by Mr. Bacon (known to the boys as Piggy Bacon), and his wife, Mrs. Ida Bacon (known as Mrs. Piggy).
 The couple are very unalike.
 Piggy Bacon is cruel, loud, and claims to be a devout Christian but is not; Mrs. Piggy is kind, caring, quiet, a good Christian, and completely under her husband's power.